 Groups pull together, groups pull apart.
 If we can foresee -- and, later, see -- the reasons for this, we might be able to stay together, even if like a cloud.
 That's our aim!
 Here are some preliminary means for building for the duration.

-Gatekeeping, Commonality, and Interoperability.
-We should not expect to hit it off with every single one of us -- chemistry is too precise a science to explain what happens there -- but we should create, through gatekeeping at a minimum, a kind of commonality and interoperability.
+Filtering, Commonality, and Interoperability.
+We should not expect to hit it off with every single one of us -- chemistry is too precise a science to explain what happens there -- but we should create, through filtering, at a minimum, a kind of commonality and interoperability.
 We should also keep in mind that we evolve in time, and so be grand enough now to accept our future selves.
 To that end :

 We are personally non-dogmatic, largely vegetarian, drug-free, good at heart, sane, and mostly inclined to the simple and the natural.
 We are committed to attempt a working presence and to work the muscle of the goodness of our heart.